How to Delete URL Parameters from Google Search Console (The Easy Way)

 You can use Google Search Console to discover the URL parameters on your site.

-Besides search engines and legitimate users, URL parameters can also be created by malicious agents.
+Besides search engines and legitimate users, malicious agents can also create URL parameters.
 This happens when a bad actor wants to overload your site with meaningless URLs.

 Unfortunately, all these types of URL parameters can quickly inflate the number of URLs associated with your site.
 This results in crawl and indexing issues.
 When this happens, it leads to poor discoverability on search engines, and it can result in less organic traffic to your site.